 The Kenya government allows you to import a duty-free vehicle if you are a diplomat / expatriate working in an organization such as; - Foreign embassies or consulates e.g Embassy of Switzerland, German Embassy etc - United Nations (UN) bodies e.g. UNEP, UNHCR, IFC , ICC etc - Non-governmental organizations e.g. ICRC, AGRA, etc You will also need to liaise with the protocol /liaison officer in your organization who will carry out the necessary checks to confirm that you are eligible for import duty exemption.
 The protocol officer will also assist you in the process of getting the necessary approvals from the ministry of foreign affairs.
 You will need to select a vehicle that meets the requirements for import to Kenya as stipulated by

 Vehicle Age- Age of vehicle should not exceed eight years i.e. from year of first Registration in Japan.
-An example is that in year 2015, you can only import vehicles which were registered from January 2008 upwards. -The difference between the date of manufacture and the date of first registration should be not more than one year.
-Right Hand Drive Vehicles - Vehicle imported for use in Kenya should be right hand drive because drivers should always drive on the left side of the road in Kenya. - Left hand drive vehicles can only be imported for special purposes e.g. ambulances Vehicle Roadworthiness Inspection - All pre-export vehicles destined for use in Kenya must undergo Roadworthiness Inspection (RWI).
+An example is that in year 2016, you can only import vehicles which were registered from January 2009 upwards. -The difference between the date of manufacture and the date of first registration should be not more than one year.
+Right Hand Drive Vehicles - Vehicle imported for use in Kenya should be right hand drive because drivers should always drive on the left side of the road in Kenya. - Left hand drive vehicles can only be imported for special purposes e.g. ambulances, fire Tenders and large construction vehicles imported for projects and to be eventually donated to the Kenyan Government.
+Vehicle Roadworthiness Inspection - All pre-export vehicles destined for use in Kenya must undergo Roadworthiness Inspection (RWI).
 The inspection is conducted by JEVIC (Japan Export Vehicle Inspection Center) as per mandate from the Kenya Bureau of Standards.
 Other companies mandated to carry out this inspection are Auto Terminal Japan Ltd (ATJ) and Quality Inspection Services Inc Japan (QISJ). - The inspection checks to ensure that the vehicles are not more than 8 years old, are right hand drive, have genuine mileage and that the vehicles pass a safety &mechanical inspection similar to the Japanese periodic inspection. - The inspection checks Radioactive contamination.
 To safeguard consumer safety it is imperative that all used vehicles imported from Japan and Dubai undergo an inspection to detect any radioactive contamination.
 Only vehicles whose level of contamination is within acceptable limits will be issued with a certificate of conformity.

 Guidelines for importation of duty free vehicles by Kenya residents returning from countries that operate LHD vehicles Following His Excellency the President’s directive that returning residents from the Diaspora who cannot enjoy duty free facility on their left hand vehicles be allowed to import into Kenya vehicles of similar category duty free, The National Treasury and the Kenya Revenue Authority (KRA) have developed guidelines to implement the directive.
 The guidelines here below will be administered by the Kenya Revenue Authority and all applications to utilize the facility should therefore be made to the Commissioner of Customs Services.
 Guidelines (revised) for importation of duty free vehicles by Kenyan residents returning from countries that operate left hand drive vehicles In accordance with Section 247(b) of the East African Community Customs Management Act, 2004, the Commissioner of Customs Services shall allow residents returning from countries operating left hand drive motor vehicles, to import a duty free right hand drive replacement vehicle from any other source subject to the following conditions: 1.
 The person must be bona fide changing residence (permanently) from a place outside Kenya and not merely making a short visit back home.
 2. The returning resident must prove ownership and use of the previously owned left hand drive vehicle in the country of former residence for a period of at least one year, prior to his/her return 3.
 The returning resident must provide proof of disposal (transfer of ownership) of the previously owned left hand driVe vehicle before changing residence from the former country of residence.
 4. The replacement vehicle must be of similar category with the previously owned left hand vehicle with regard to make, engine rating and year of manufacture.
 5. Both the previously owned left hand vehicle and the right hand replacement vehicle must not be any of the following categories: a) Bus or minibus of a seating capacity of more than 13 passengers.